 Innovation and research.
 Future oriented development requires research to generate knowledge and innovation to transfer the available knowledge both in terms of technology and social implication, and the ability to translate innovations into new products, markets and services.
 All Pillars and all their Topics, where relevant, shall contribute to strengthening research and innovation and link to relevant smart specialisation strategies and processes.

-Climate change mitigation and adaptation as well as disaster risk management are horizontal principles for all five Pillars.
-Furthermore, the Strategy will be implemented in full compliance with the respect of main EU horizontal principles, such as the respect of fundamental rights, equality and non discrimination, sustainable development and the “do no significant harm”.
+Climate change mitigation and adaptation as well as disaster risk management are horizontal principles for all five Pillars All activities that contribute to the objectives and targets of the Action Plan must be in accordance with the Charter of Fundamental Rights of the EU and the UN Convention on the rights of persons with disabilities.
+This ensures compliance with the principles of gender equality, equal opportunities, and suppression of discrimination.
+Activities within EUSAIR will be encouraged to include activities that specifically address issues of gender equality and the inclusion of marginalized groups.

 The Thematic Steering Groups and consultation process also identified, within each Pillar, a limited number of Topics for the Action Plan as those that can better aim at the achievement of the priorities and objectives of the Pillar and can generate better results if pursued with joint Actions.
 These Topics are also relevant for EU policies and, in particular, those with a territorial dimension.
 The selected Topics under each Pillar are presented below.

 Pillar 1 : Blue Sustainable Economy